Kuttesch/Kuttesch/README.md

 ### 🔧 Technical Skills/Coding

-I have a bit of experience in a lot of coding languages, but here are some i am more comfortable with.
+I have a bit of experience in a lot of coding languages and technologies, but here are some I am more comfortable with.

 <div align="center">
   <table>